mattermost/docs/source/process/community-guidelines.rst

       1. Jira can be used to prioritize Help Wanted issues internally and are easily searchable by Mattermost staff, community, and customers
       2. Each Jira ticket goes through the  `triage meeting <https://docs.mattermost.com/process/training.html#triage-meeting>`_ for dev and PM approval
       3. Zapier integration automatically creates GitHub Help Wanted issues from labelled Jira tickets, requiring no additional mana
-      4. resolved Jira tickets are automatically assigned to a QA, who tests them on the CI
+      4. Resolved Jira tickets are automatically assigned to a QA, who tests them agains the ``master`` branch.

 2 - After creating the ticket, add "(Proposed APR)" to its title, so the triage team knows to consider it for a ``help-wanted`` label.